Porters/jumanppy/README.md

-# jumanppy WORK IN PROGRESS
+# jumanppy

 ## Description

 jumanppy is a package including jumanpp.
 No additional installation is needed.
+Package too big to be uploaded to pypi (about 340 MB).

 ## Local development